awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

   }
   ```

 If a tag key pair value has been specified as a parameter for the `AWS-RunPatchBaselineAssociation` document, Patch Manager searches for a custom patch baseline that matches the operating system type and has been tagged with that same tag\-key pair\.
-This search is not limited to the current specified default patch baseline or the baseline assigned to a patch group\.
+This search isn't limited to the current specified default patch baseline or the baseline assigned to a patch group\.
 If no baseline is found with the specified tags, Patch Manager next looks for a patch group, if one was specified in the command that runs `AWS-RunPatchBaselineAssociation`\.
 If no patch group is matched, Patch Manager falls back to the current default patch baseline for the operating system account\.

 If more than one patch baseline is found with the tags specified in the `AWS-RunPatchBaselineAssociation` document, Patch Manager returns an error message indicating that only one patch baseline can be tagged with that key\-value pair in order for the operation to proceed\.